turglenda42964-droid/financial-watermark-detector/docs/architecture.md

 The project follows a simple research pipeline:

 1. Load a financial text corpus from `data/`.
-2. Apply a lightweight lexical watermark to create paired samples.
+2. Apply a lightweight lexical watermark to create paired samples.（有监督学习）
 3. Extract watermark-aware statistical features.
 4. Train a detector to distinguish original vs watermarked text.
 5. Export reports, figures, and reproducible artifacts.